Virginia Minor

-Virginia Louisa Minor (March 27, 1824 – August 14, 1894) was an American women's suffrage activist.
+Virginia Louisa Minor (March 27, 1824 – August 14, 1894) was an American women's suffrage activist in Missouri.
 She is best remembered as the plaintiff in Minor v.
 Happersett, an 1875 United States Supreme Court case in which Minor unsuccessfully argued that the Fourteenth Amendment to the United States Constitution gave women the right to vote.
+And the first president of the Women's suffrage Association in Missouri.

 Life

-Minor was born in Caroline County, Virginia on March 27, 1824.
+Minor was born in Caroline County, Virginia on March 27, 1824. the second of seven children of Warner and Maria Timberlake Minor.

-Minor married her distant cousin, lawyer Francis Minor, in 1843; they settled in St. Louis in 1844.
-During the American Civil War, Minor was an active member of the St. Louis Ladies' Union Aid Society.
+Minor married her distant cousin Francis Minor in 1843; they settled in St. Louis in 1844.
+During the American Civil War, Minor was an active member of the St. Louis Ladies' Union Aid Society that later became the Western Sanitary Commission.
+She got pregnant and had her first child in 1852; who was only 14 years old when he died from a bullet in 1866.
+When the war ended Minor and other labored women demonstration of citizenship, along with the Republican Party supporting expansion of citizenship to the reconstruction in the Civil war aftermath would help to acquire similar rights for women.

 In 1867, Minor co-founded and became the first president of the Woman's Suffrage Association of Missouri (later an affiliate of the American Woman Suffrage Association).
 The Women's Suffrage Association of Missouri was the first organization created with the specific aim of enfranchising women.
 Minor personally sided with the National Woman's Suffrage Association, prompting her resignation as President of the Missouri Association.
 At an 1869 convention in St. Louis, Minor stated that "the Constitution of the United States gives me every right and privilege to which every other citizen is entitled."
 Later that year, Francis and Virginia Minor drafted and circulated pamphlets arguing for women's suffrage based on the newly passed Fourteenth Amendment.

 On October 15, 1872, Virginia Minor attempted to register to vote in St. Louis.
 When election registrar Reese Happersett turned her down, Virginia (represented by Francis) filed suit in the Missouri state courts.
 The trial court, Missouri Supreme Court, and United States Supreme Court all ruled in favor of the state of Missouri.
 The Supreme Court unanimously held "that the Constitution of the United States does not confer the right of suffrage upon any one", and that the decision of who should be entitled to vote was left to the legislative branch.

-Virginia Minor testified in support of women's suffrage before the United States Senate in 1889, and was honorary vice president of the Interstate Woman Suffrage Convention in 1892.
-She died in St. Louis in 1894 and is buried at Bellefontaine Cemetery.